Later (talk show): 1988–1994: Bob Costas

-Later was taped in New York City at GE Building's famous Studio 8H, and occasionally in Los Angeles.
+Created and produced by Ebersol, he initially envisioned Later as a nightly reflection on current events in sports and pop culture.
+However, upon realizing Costas's unwillingness to move to New York City from his family's residence in St. Louis, Ebersol turned it into a striped-down one-on-one interview show thus eliminating its dependence on current events.
+Consequently, Later ended up representing something of a break from the typical U.S. late night TV talk show format of the era; featuring Costas and a single guest having an intense conversation for the entire half hour—without a house band, announcer, opening monologue, studio audience or guest musical performances, close to what Tom Snyder had done on Tomorrow in a similar time slot during the 1970s and would again do on The Late Late Show in the mid-1990s.
+Later was taped in New York City at GE Building's famed Studio 8H, and occasionally in Los Angeles.
 Costas interviewed a single guest for 45 minutes to an hour in real time before turning the material over to editors, who condensed it down to 22 minutes plus commercials.
 On several occasions, an interview with a particularly noteworthy guest (examples include Paul McCartney, David Crosby, Bob Seger, Don Rickles, Jerry Lewis, David Letterman, Garry Shandling, Siskel & Ebert, Mel Brooks, Roger Corman, Robert Duvall and Martin Scorsese) was shown over multiple nights.
 These in-depth discussions won Costas much praise for his interviewing skills.
 Costas resided in St. Louis all through his run on Later, flying to New York City once per week to shoot a week worth of shows, recording all four in a single day.

+Guests during the first week on air were Linda Ellerbee, Gary Coleman and Billy Crystal.
+An early, generally positive review in Chicago Tribune, though not sure about the need for yet another [U.S. nationally broadcast] talk-show, still complimented Costas for coming across as "incontestably genial and dedicatedly sincere" and being "a deft interviewer and a good listener, who knows when to keep quiet, and whose ego doesn't splatter all over the set like Donahue's, Winfrey's, Rivera's, and Downey's".
+The Los Angeles Times television critic Howard Rosenberg—though heaping praise on Costas as one of "the best, smartest and wittiest sportscasters in the business", being "a talk show host in a sportscaster's body", and "an ideal candidate to succeed in any area of broadcasting"—felt that, on Later, Costas still needs to improve due to poor choice of "uninspired" guests.